mymesh.image.VoxelMesh#

 - mymesh.image.VoxelMesh(img, h, threshold=None, threshold_direction=1, scalefactor=1, scaleorder=1, return_nodedata=False)[source]#

-Generate voxel mesh of an image function
+Generate voxel mesh of an image

 - Parameters: